-Of particular interest to students seeking a career in Kinesiology is that Campus Programs can provide an opportunity to gain actual programming, leadership, and administrative experience which will benefit your professional development.
+Students seeking a career in Kinesiology can gain actual programming, leadership, and administrative experience through Campus Program which will benefit your professional development.
 Officials for soccer, softball, touch football, hockey, basketball, volleyball, and rugby are always needed.
-Volunteers for office administration, residence representatives, and program supervision are welcomed and offer a significant contribution to Campus Programs at Acadia
+Volunteers for office administration, residence representatives, and program supervision are welcomed and offer a significant contribution to Campus Programs at Acadia.